spencerwooo/onedrive-vercel-index/README.md

   <a href="https://github.com/spencerwooo/onedrive-vercel-index/discussions"><img src="https://img.shields.io/github/discussions/spencerwooo/onedrive-vercel-index?color=CF2B5B&labelColor=black&logo=github" alt="GitHub Discussions" /></a>
 </div>

+## TL;DR

+Showcase, share, preview, and download files inside *your* OneDrive with onedrive-vercel-index -

+- Completely free to host 💸
+- Fast ⚡ and responsive 💦
+- Takes less than 15 minutes to setup ⏱️
+- Highly customisable ⚒️

+🍌 More importantly, we are pretty (●'◡'●)

 ## Discussion

 Please go to our [discussion forum](https://github.com/spencerwooo/onedrive-vercel-index/discussions) for general questions and FAQs, **issues are for bug reports and bug reports only.** Feature requests may or may not be ignored, as [I (@spencerwooo)](https://spencerwoo.com) am the only one maintaining the project, so **I only prioritise features that I use.**